Cassio-Lima/Phosphoproteomics_course_Jaboticabal-2022/index.md

 ### Software

-Currently, a pletora of programs are available for analysis of proteomics data analysis; however, MaxQuant is one of the most popular because it is easy to use, offers functionalities for nearly all kinds of proteomics data analysis challenges and it's free.
+Currently, a pletora of programs are available for analysis of proteomics data analysis.
+However, MaxQuant is one of the most popular because it is easy to use, offers functionalities for nearly all kinds of proteomics data analysis challenges and it's free.
 The software is maintaned by the Max Planck Institute of Biochemistry (MPI) and receives updates regularly.

 You can download MaxQuant [here](https://www.maxquant.org/maxquant/)